twitchyliquid64/raspberry-box/README.md

 d = fs.cat('/tmp/on_host')
 # Write the file into /tmp/in_image within the Pi image, with perms 0755.
 setup.image.ext4.write('/tmp/in_image', d, fs.perms.default)
+# You can also use the semantics of the cp -R command:
+setup.image.ext4.copy_into('/tmp/on_host', '/tmp/in_image')
 ```